lzapffe/ds_labs/lab-04.md

 ### Exercise 6

+Adding a country variable to the Denny’s data set.
+We don’t need any if statements since all the Denny’s locations are in the US.

 ``` r
 dennys <- dennys %>%
   mutate(country = "United States")
 ```

 ### Exercise 7

+Filtering the La Quinta data set on locations not in US states:

 ``` r
 laquinta %>%